plmilord/Hass.io-custom-component-ikamand/README.md

 ## What you need

-- Kamado Joe Kamado Joe iKamand Smart Temperature Control and Monitoring Device
+- Kamado Joe iKamand Smart Temperature Control and Monitoring Device

 ### How to connect the iKamand module to your WiFi router